Hosseinnaderi1994/UEL_DLO_Article/README.md

 ## Citation
 If you use this code in your research or publications, please cite the following article, which is going to be published in the journal of Mechanics of Materials:

-"Constitutive modeling of diffusion-limited oxidation coupled with a large deformation theory for polymer degradation", Hossein Naderi, Roozbeh Dargazany.
+Naderi, H. and Dargazany, R., 2025.
+Constitutive modeling of diffusion-limited oxidation coupled with a large deformation theory for polymer degradation.
+Mechanics of Materials, p.105270.